deors/workshop-pipelines/readme.md

     </build>
 ```

 For integration tests, the code coverage setup is a bit more complicated.
-Instead of enabling the agent in the test executor, it is the test server the process that must have the agent enabled.
+Instead of enabling the agent in the test executor, the process that must have the agent enabled is the test server.
 The former approach works for unit tests because the same JVM process holds both the test code and the code for the application being tested.
 However for integration tests, the test execution is a separate process from the application being tested.

-As the application is packaged and runs as a Docker image, the agent file must be present at the image build time.
+As the application is packaged and runs as a container image, the agent file must be present at the image build time.
 Later, during the execution of integration tests, the JaCoCo CLI tool will be needed to dump the coverage data from the test server.
 To do that, both dependencies will be copied into the expected folder with the help of the Maven Dependency plugin:

 ```xml
     <build>